floydpink/old.harimenon.com/source/_posts/2012-12-16-aop-for-logging-in-net.markdown

 ---

 **UPDATE (02/24/2013):**
 I did manage to figure out (thanks to Jon Skeet [answering](http://stackoverflow.com/a/14288190/218882) my question on SO) how to tackle the async/await scenario for a AOP logger using StructureMap and DynamicProxy.
-Check out [the tag v0.2](https://github.com/floydpink/LoggerPoc/tags) on GitHub for the source.
+Check out ~~[the tag v0.2](https://github.com/floydpink/LoggerPoc/tags)~~ [the tag v0.3](https://github.com/floydpink/LoggerPoc/tags) [1] on GitHub for the source.

 <hr />